Bhopal: Civic administration

 Bhopal Municipal Corporation (BMC) is the urban civic body which oversees the needs of Bhopal city.
 The municipal corporation follows guidelines under the Madhya Pradesh Municipal Corporation Act, 1956, as well as the Madhya Pradesh Municipalities Act, 1961.
 In 2015, Kolar Municipal Corporation merged with it, after having been split from it earlier.
 In 2019, it was announced that the corporation would be split again and a proposal was put forth to the urban administration and housing department, which was criticised by the mayor-in-council.
 It also proposed for indirect election of the mayor.

 The municipal corporation is spread over an area of 463 km2 and has a population of 17,95,648.
 The city is divided into 14 zones and 85 wards for the purpose of administration, and each ward is represented by a councillor elected for a term of five years.
 The winning party elects a council of members, who are responsible for various departments.
 Ward committees as well as Mohalla committees have been prescribed by the corporation act.
 In October 2016, the Pioneer reported the meeting of one ward committee in the city.
 Madhya Pradesh is one of the few states in India, which uses the Mayor-in-Council (MIC) system and hence the elected representatives of the Bhopal Municipal Corporation are also organised as MIC.
 There are multiple municipal departments in BMC such as Health and Environment; Education, Social JusticeFood and Culture; Planning and Rehabilitation; Public Relations and Library; Fire Brigade and Transport; Power; Engineering; Revenue and Project; Accounting; JnNURM; M.P.U.S.P and General Administration.

-Elections held for 85 wards of Bhopal Municipal Corporation on 6 July 2022 As of September 2020, the reservation of wards has been decided.
+Elections held for 85 wards of Bhopal Municipal Corporation on 6 July 2022.
+As of September 2020, the reservation of wards has been decided.
 The present mayor of the city is Malti Rai.
 In 2019, the state government changed the rules that had applied since 1988, allowing the mayor to be indirectly elected, by elected councillors.
 V.S.Choudhary Kolsani is the municipal commissioner of the city.
 Additional municipal commissioner is Shashwant Singh Meena.

 The municipality receives income from tax collection, assigned revenue, rental income, fees and user charges, revenue grants, income from investment funds.
 The budget for the year 2020–21 has been approved as ₹2,495 crore.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Bhopal Municipal Corporation reported total revenue receipts of ₹1,154 crore (US$139 million) and total expenditure of ₹1,051 crore (US$127 million) in 2022–23.
+Tax revenue accounted for about 29.8% of the total revenue, while the corporation received ₹224 crore in grants during the financial year.